Princeton45/jenkins-webhooks-trigger/README.md

 ## Project: Automated CI Pipeline with Webhook

 This project demonstrates how I set up an automated Continuous Integration (CI) pipeline using a webhook.
-Now, whenever I make changes to my project in Github, the pipeline in Jenkins is automatically triggered.
+Now, whenever I make pushes to my main branch in Github, the pipeline in Jenkins is automatically triggered.

 ## Technologies Used